TheShovel/bricks-fishing/README.md

 ## Brick fishing
 A small browser game, where you fish for bricks.
 That's it.
 Nothing more.
-Oh you also steal candy from children and fry rats but thats besides the point.<br>
+Oh you also steal candy from children and fry rats but that's besides the point.<br>

 This game features:
 - the ocean